 Data Clients generally do not buy S-100 based products but are licensed to use them.
 Licensing is the method that Data Servers use to give Data Clients selective access to up-to-date products for a given period of time.

 To operate the scheme effectively there must be a means where Data Client systems can unlock the encrypted data.
 To unlock the data the Data Clients system must have access to the keys that were used to encrypt the licensed data files.
 These keys are supplied to the Data Client, encrypted, in a permit file containing a set of permits.
 It is these data permits that contain the encryption keys.
+This method is used for file based exchange of data between the Data Client and Data Server.
+Other frameworks and methodologies, such as data streaming may use either variations of algorithms or different key lengths, specifying in metadata how they are defined.

 To make each set of data permits exclusive the keys must be encrypted using something that is unique to the Data Clients system.
 OEMs assign a unique identifier (HW_ID) to each of their systems and provide an encrypted copy of this, in the form of a user permit, to each Data Client.
 The HW_ID is encrypted and stored in the user permit.